 Final Thought on Old Irish Superstitions and Beliefs

 Not everything is so simple with the Irish superstitions and beliefs.
 Some of them are integral parts of the history and Irish folklore.
-Others, on the other hand, still tend to rule over people’s lives.
-Even those, who regard the superstitions as the old myths and nothing more, from time to time still pause in front of a crossing the street black cat even if just for a good Irish laugh.
+Others, on the other hand, still tend to control people’s lives.
+Even those, who regard the superstitions as the old myths and nothing more, from time to time still pause in front of a crossing the street black cat even if it’s just for a good Irish laugh.